BV-BRC/BV-BRC-Docs/docroot/quick_references/services/blast.md

 * **Taxon** - Selected taxonomic level from the database.
 * **Selected fasta file** - FASTA file that has been uploaded to the Workspace.

-**Database:** Dropdown list of a variety of BV-BRC databases or user-selected data sets for searching.
-Depending upon the query type, searches are available for entire genomes or limited to only features.
-Specifically, blastn, tblastn, or tblastx, allows searches against either genomes or features.
-However, blastp or blastx are limited to features (proteins) only.
+## Output Folder
+Folder in the Workspace where you want the BLAST results stored.

+## Output Name
+Name you provide to identify the results in the Workspace.

 ## Advanced Options

+* **Max hits** - Maximum number of BLAST hits to return.
+* **E-Value threshold** - the number of expected hits of similar quality (score) that could be found just by chance.

 **BLAST Parameters:** Allows adjustment of maximum number of hits returned and E value threshold.

 ## Buttons

-**Search:** Launches the search which, upon completion, returns a set of results matching the sequence provided and selected criteria.
-On the results page, the **Edit form and resubmit Button** above the search results reloads the input form so that the parameters can be easily adjusted and the search relaunched.
+* **Reset** above the search results reloads the input form so that the parameters can be easily adjusted and the search relaunched.
+* **Submit** Launches the search which, upon completion, returns a set of results matching the sequence provided and selected criteria.
+* **View results (checkbox)** -

 ## Output Results
 ![BLAST Service Results](../images/blast_service_results.png)